izikeros/blog/content/posts/notes/implementing_reciprocal_rank_fusion_in_python.md

 To depict the Reciprocal Rank Fusion (RRF) process, we can use a flowchart.
 ![Reciprocal Rank Fusion (RRF) process flow chart](/images/Reciprocal_Rank_Fusion/Reciprocal_Rank_Fusion.png)

 ***Figure 1:** Reciprocal Rank Fusion (RRF) Process Flowchart.
 The diagram illustrates the steps involved in the RRF ranking process.
-The process begins with multiple search queries (A), which are then ranked (B).
-Each result is assigned a reciprocal rank score (C), and these scores are combined (D).
-Documents are then ranked based on these combined scores (E), resulting in the final fused ranking (F).
-The orange nodes (B, D) represent decision-making steps, while the green nodes (A, C, E, F) represent action steps.*

 ## Implementing Reciprocal Rank Fusion